Hospital Outpatient Quality Reporting Program

 Under the Hospital OQR Program, hospitals receive a 2-percentage point reduction in payment for failing to meet program requirements.
 This reduction is calculated by applying a reporting ratio of 0.980 to the OPPS payments and copayments for all applicable services.
 Payment adjustment results are available on the QualityNet website.

-In addition to providing hospitals with a financial incentive to report their quality of care measure data, the Hospital OQR Program provides CMS with data to help Medicare beneficiaries make more informed decisions about their healthcare.
-Hospital quality of care information gathered through the Hospital OQR Program is available on the Care Compare on the Medicare website.
+In addition to providing hospitals with a financial incentive to report their quality of care measure data, the Hospital OQR Program provides CMS with data to help Medicare beneficiaries make more informed decisions about their healthcare through the public reporting of measure data on the Care Compare website.

-More information regarding the Hospital OQR measures can be found on the QualityNet website here.
+More information regarding the Hospital OQR measures can be found on the "Hospitals - Outpatient" section of QualityNet.

-Submit questions and search for answers on the Hospital OQR Program through the Quality Question and Answer Tool or call the Hospital OQR Support at (866) 800-8756 weekdays from 7 a.m. to 6 p.m.
+Submit questions or browsing answers on the Hospital OQR Program through the Quality Question and Answer Tool or call the Hospital OQR Program Support Team at (866) 800-8756 weekdays from 7 a.m. to 6 p.m.
 Eastern Time.